 Instructions

-- Heat the oil in a large frying pan over a high heat, add the cumin seeds and fry until the seeds pop.
-This will take a few minutes.
-Stir occasionally so they don't burn.
-Popping the seeds helps release the flavour and also flavours the oil2 tablespoon ground nut oil, 2 teaspoon cumin seeds
+- Heat the oil in a large frying pan over a high heat.
+Add the cumin seeds and fry for 2 - 3 minutes until the seeds start to pop, stirring occasionally.2 tablespoon ground nut oil, 2 teaspoon cumin seeds

-- Add the curry powder, tumeric and chilli powder and fry for 1 minute.1 tablespoon curry powder, 2 teaspoon tumeric, 1 teaspoon chilli powder
+- Add the curry powder, tumeric and chilli powder and fry for 1 minute to release the flavours.1 tablespoon curry powder, 2 teaspoon tumeric, 1 teaspoon chilli powder

 Notes